xuguangning1218/TI_Estimation/README.md

 * Or you can download the preprocessing GridSat data from my google drive through [here](<#> "here").
 Note that the ibtracs tropical cyclone best track dataset is provided in folder ***data***.

 ###  Reproducibility
 We provide one of the five runs best-validated models in [here](<https://drive.google.com/file/d/1-FuPp8FlvF2DLU65uzvu5ordysDUdhkC/view?usp=sharing>  "here").
-You can reproduce the result reported in the paper using these best-validated models.
+You can reproduce the result reported in the paper using this best-validated model.

 ###  Source Files Description

 ```
 -- data # dataset folder
   -- GridSat_B1_new_npy # the GridSat data folder.
-You need to be downloaded from google driver
+You need to download it from google driver
   -- gridsat.img.min.max.npy # the min and max value of the training GridSat dataset
   -- gridsat.path.ibtr.windspeed.csv # the label GridSat file with satellite images save path
   -- GridSat_B1_processor.ipynb # the orignal nc GridSat file processor